 Turkey Trouble activities for kindergarten and 1st grade.
-Lesson plans and activities for this fun Thanksgiving book.
-Available in a digital & printable format!
+Lesson plans and activities for this fun Thanksgiving book and turkey unit.

 Turkey Trouble Close Reading Activities

-We start the week’s lesson with students making predictions.
+We start the week’s book companion activities with students making predictions.
 We love to see the way students put their thinking to paper.
-Some students in kindergarten will express themselves with illustrations, while others will lean into their transcription skills.
+Some students in kindergarten children will often express themselves with illustrations, while others will lean into their transcription skills.

 Turkey Trouble Retelling Activities

 Day 2 of Turkey Trouble is all about retelling the text details.
 First, we put the images of the story in order.
-Then students turn to their partner to practice oral retelling.
+Then students turn to their partners to practice oral retelling.
 If a student needs support, they can look at the whole group display to help them.
 This oral rehearsing is SO good for their oral language.
 Regardless of the book you use, please try to work this type of lesson in daily!
-Student need time with oral language activities.
+Students need time for oral language activities.

 After practicing with a partner, then students complete their own retelling activity.